 Photograph copyright: Merrill A. Peterson

-Grammia elongata is unlikely to be confused with other species in the southwestern portion of its range.
-In the Rocky Mountains it can be confused with Holoarctia sordida and orange forms of Grammia williamsii.
-Holoarctia sordida is easily distinguished by the lack of pale forewing longitudinal markings.
-Pale G. williamsii lack pale scaling along the cubital vein, have a less curved postmedial region pale line, and have eye size larger than 0.6 mm (Schmidt 2009).
+Apantesis elongata is unlikely to be confused with other species in the southwestern portion of its range.
+In the Rocky Mountains it can be confused with Chelis sordida and orange forms of Apantesis williamsii.
+Chelis sordida is easily distinguished by the lack of pale forewing longitudinal markings.
+Pale A. williamsii lack pale scaling along the cubital vein, have a less curved postmedial region pale line, and have eye size larger than 0.6 mm (Schmidt 2009).

 This species is found at high elevations in subalpine mountain meadows and on alpine tundra above timberline.

 Apantesis elongata has been most commonly found in the south British Columbia Coast Range and the northern Cascade Mountains.
 It also occurs in mountains further east in British Columbia, Washington, and western Montana.

 The Pacific Northwest encompasses most of the global range of this species.
 It also occurs in the Rocky Mountains of Alberta.